Explore UCD

 How will my Feedback be Delivered?

 Students will be given individual feedback in the form of grades for the exams.
-There will be group/class feedback post-assessment.
+There will be group/class feedback following the intermediate exam.

 There is no textbook that covers all of the course material.
 The first part of the course (Week 1 - Week 9) will draw heavily on the textbook by: